Anyone can enter the Fringe. We do not select, we do not censor and nor do we selectively promote any work.

 The set up fee for this service is £10 and is payable to the Fringe together with your entry fee.
 Additionally, the Opera House will charge you 7.5% of the face value of each ticket sold.

 Even if you are using this service, you may also want to enter your own direct sales contact details on the Fringe's online entry form.

 If your show is to be reviewed by the Fringe you need to offer a free ticket to your Official Fringe Reviewer.

 We have about 195 FRINGE FRIENDS whose financial contribution helps to keep entry fees low.
 It is a requirement of entry that you offer a 10% discount to Fringe Friends (on presentation of their Fringe Friends card).
 This discount does not apply to tickets that are already concessions.

 The link to online entry is at the bottom of the next page (Calendar and Checklist) but please read all the advice before beginning the process.
 Despite the temptation to make the early deadlines, please do not enter until you have everything arranged.
 Pay particular attention to your 50 word event description.
 See How to Grow Your Audience.

 The programme deadline for entries and photos is April 14.
 Entries received after this can be processed but cannot be included in the printed programme.
 Beware of leaving things to the last minute, you will have a poorer choice of venue and performance time and other difficulties often crop up.
+The earlier you enter the more attention we can give you and the more publicity you will receive.

 In the online entry form you will be asked if you are interested in Our Community Groups Link scheme.
 This offers you the chance to work with local community groups and schools.